riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/salsa.md

 ### Query Groups

 A query group is a set of queries which have been defined together as a unit.
 The database is formed by combining query groups.
-Query groups are akin to "Salsa modules" [^EN2].
+Query groups are akin to "Salsa modules".

 A set of queries in a query group are just a set of methods in a trait.